Skip to Main Content

 Our attorneys have recently closed a number of historic tax credit transactions for various clients, representing both tax credit investors and developers.
 In each instance, our team members guided and supported clients through the complexities and highly technical requirements to qualify for the available tax credits.

-For many not-for-profit service providers, mission-based supportive housing is an effective way to meet their clients’ needs, while generating developer fee income that can be used to enhance existing programs.
+For many not-for-profit service providers, mission-based supportive housing is an effective way to meet their clients’ needs while generating developer-fee income that can be used to enhance existing programs.
 New York State provides service, rental, and operating subsidies and grants to not-for-profit service providers for supportive housing initiatives.
 These subsidies can be paired with low-income housing tax credits, tax-exempt revenue bonds, and other financing tools to acquire property and develop high-quality rental housing tailored to the needs of not-for-profit service providers’ clients.

-Participating NYS agencies include the:
+Participating NYS agencies include:

 • Office of Mental Health (OMH)